 Standards and Accreditation

-NATA administers this process to ISO/IEC 17025:2005 standards (General Requirements for the Competence of Testing and Calibration Laboratories) for veterinary laboratories.
-NATA represents Australia in the International Laboratory Accreditation Cooperation (ILAC) and provides an important mechanism for formal recognition to competent testing services, thus improving the efficiency and competitiveness of Australian animal industries in international and national markets.
+Government and major private animal health laboratories in Australia are accredited to relevant international standards (i.e. ISO/IEC 17025:2005) through NATA which is a member of the International Laboratory Accreditation Cooperation (ILAC) and represents Australia in ILAC activities.
+Accreditation through NATA provides an important mechanism for formal recognition to competent testing services, thus improving the efficiency and competitiveness of Australian animal industries in international and national markets.

-SCAHLS maintains a comprehensive series of Australian and New Zealand Standard Diagnostic Procedures (ANZSDPs) and publishes revisions and new titles as required, in line with OIE recommended procedures.
+SCAHLS maintains a comprehensive series of disease-based Australian and New Zealand Standard Diagnostic Procedures (ANZSDPs) and publishes revisions and new titles as required, in line with OIE recommended procedures with requirements specific to Australian situations included.

 As part of its role in contributing to quality assurance, SCAHLS facilitates inter-laboratory proficiency testing through the ANQAP.

-About 30 government and private veterinary laboratories in Australia, New Zealand, the United States, China and South Africa are involved in the program which is funded by the user laboratories and based in the Department of Primary Industries at Attwood, Victoria.
+About 30 government and private veterinary laboratories in Australia, New Zealand, the United States, China and South Africa are involved in the program which is funded by the user laboratories and based in the Department of Environment and Primary Industries at Bundoora, Victoria.

-Accredited laboratories also participate in a range of other inter-laboratory proficiency testing programs for haematology, biochemistry, parasitology, histopathology, serology and bacteriology.
+Accredited laboratories also participate in a range of other inter-laboratory proficiency testing programs for haematology, biochemistry, parasitology, histopathology, serology, molecular (genetic) detection, and bacteriology.